tiepdotme/loudas.com-website/_posts/2019-01-08-Meribel-France.md

   </ul>
 </aside>

-So like I mentioned in [The new 2018 Winter Hobby]({% post_url 2018-06-19-snowboarding-new-winter-2018-hobby %}), Helen and I we're invited to join the Sims family (my sister Karen, and her family) for Christmas 2018.
-Ian, Karen, Jamie, Josh, and Emily (the Sims Family) go to M&eacute;ribel every Christmas; so frequently that a few years back they bought their own chalet.
-Cool! and even cooler that we got an invite to join them.
-It has been, I dunno, maybe 25 years since Karen and I spent a Christmas together, so what an amazing invitation from Karen!

 ## The Flights

 Firstly, the flights.
 So we flew business class with Emirates, thanks entirely to Ian and Karen, who organised our flights.
-This is not the first time we've flown busniess class, but we've not yet used to it :)
+This is not the first time we've flown busniess class, but we've not yet grown used to it :)

 The access to the lounges (free food!), the beds on the plane!
 Wonderful!
 There was basically no timezone adjustment when we arrived at France; having a bed on the plane lets us sort out our sleeping while we're travelling.
 I remember travelling economy and complaining about sleep.
 None of that in business, you just lie down in your bed and sleep.